Skip to content

 Exporting server state

-The snapshot command walks the live server and emits a JSON plan in the exact format that apply consumes.
+The snapshot command walks the live server and emits an NDJSON plan in the exact format that apply consumes.
+The plan is built from idempotent upsert operations (and update operations for singletons): it contains no destroys, so applying it reconciles a target in place rather than wiping and rebuilding it, and re-applying it converges.
 The same file can be used for:

 • Configuration backups (stdout redirected to a versioned artifact, committed to a repository, or stored in a secrets manager).